marielaSAG/webmethodsio-examples/httprequest-sendemail/readme.md

 3. Add the HTTP Request service in the canvas by drag and drop feature.
 This automatically connects with the Clock trigger.
 [ConnectHTTPRequest](https://github.com/marielaSAG/webmethodsio-examples/blob/master/httprequest-sendemail/ConnectHTTPRequest.png)

-4. Click on the small settings icon on the HTTP Request service to select HTTP Method and to add an URL.
+4. Click on the small settings icon on the HTTP Request service to select HTTP Method and add an URL.
 [HTTPRequest](https://github.com/marielaSAG/webmethodsio-examples/blob/master/httprequest-sendemail/HTTPRequest.png)

 5. To create custom HTML email template use Node.js service and add it in the canvas by drag and drop feature.
 Connect it to HTTP Request service.
 [AddNode.js](https://github.com/marielaSAG/webmethodsio-examples/blob/master/httprequest-sendemail/Nodejs.png) and [ConnectNode.js](https://github.com/marielaSAG/webmethodsio-examples/blob/master/httprequest-sendemail/AddHTML.png)